Last updated on February 21st, 2020

 Why cook with Scotch whisky?

-Scotch whisky is enjoyed across the globe and has an association with Scotland unlike any other product available anywhere else in the world.
+Whisky is enjoyed across the globe and has an association with Scotland unlike any other product available anywhere else in the world.

 Uisge Beatha (‘water of life’ in Gaelic) is a distilled spirit made from fermented barley and water and not much else, yet its variations in flavour across each of the 126 licenced distilleries (and counting) is nothing short of legendary.